 The support from the team throughout the process made us feel proud that we needed financial support because our business was growing on an international trajectory.

 Coote and Campbell considered selling some of the equity in the business to finance their growth, but they were worried that bringing in other shareholders would dilute their control of the brand.

-Coote came across an email from Export Finance Australia explaining how we could help businesses in the fashion export industry.
+Coote came across an email from Export Finance Australia explaining how we could support businesses in the fashion export industry.

-We initially provided a Small Business Export Loan, enabling SIR to finance their sales orders and production bills.
-As the brand continued to expand their customer base, we also provided them with an Export Line of Credit to further support their international growth.
+We initially provided a Small Business Export Loan, enabling SIR. to finance its sales orders and production bills.
+As the brand continued to expand its customer base, we also provided the business with an Export Line of Credit to further support its international growth.